 5 limits of Chapter 13 bankruptcy include:

 - There is a limit to the amount of secured and unsecured debt that you can have.
-Currently, those limits are $1,257,850 in secured debt and $419,275 in unsecured debt.
+Currently, the limit is a total of $2,750,000 for secured and unsecured debts

 - If you are in arrears on a house, car, or other property but want to keep the property, you have to pay all of the arrears back through the plan.